cofacts/rumors-api/README.md

 -  To fetch stats for a certain date range, run the above command with
 ```--startDate=YYYY-MM-DD --endDate=YYYY-MM-DD```

--  If the script it ran for the first time, run the above command with
+-  If the script is ran for the first time, run the above command with
 ```--loadScript```